 Zubeiru Musah, an opinion leader, shared, "I have been consuming this dam water for over 40 years, hence I am afflicted.
 So, you'll keep drinking the water until you see a doctor, who will then determine that you are sick.
 You will then require significant medical attention."

-The long-term solution for the residents of Nantong Zuo remains a question, which I posed to Mr. Alhassan, the Manager of Water Quality Assurance.
+However, the long-term solution for the residents of Nantong Zuo remains a question, which I posed to Mr. Alhassan, the Manager of Water Quality Assurance.

 Mr. Alhassan stated that the superior method to treat this water is conventional water treatment.
 This involves having a facility that can clean the water by separating suspended matter, color, turbidity, and obtaining clean water.
 The next step is to eliminate microorganisms through disinfection.
 He suggested possible pH adjustments and emphasized testing the water to ensure the treatment process is optimal and does not contain harmful microorganisms or chemicals.
 Once achieved, the water can be declared wholesome.

-"If possible, we do PH adjustments and then, after that you now test the water to see, if the treatment process is, you know, optimum, is good such that the finish water would not contain harmful microorganisms - chemicals that can be injurious to human life."
+"If possible, we do PH adjustments and then, after that you now test the water to see, if the treatment process is, you know, optimum, is good such that the finished water would not contain harmful microorganisms - chemicals that can be injurious to human life."

 He recommended conventional treatment methods but also mentioned alternative options such as borehole drilling or underground water systems, which may require less treatment if the water table is favorable.
-"You can drill the borehole and then maybe that one may not require so much treatment, if you are lucky and the water table is good.”
+"You can drill the borehole and then maybe that one may not require so much treatment if you are lucky and the water table is good.”

 Dr. Afoko further mentioned that there is some underground water available, albeit at a considerable depth.
 He expressed the belief that if a borehole or two could be installed, along with a pumping mechanism, it would significantly alleviate the burden on the community.
 This, in turn, would help reduce the prevalence of diseases among children, the elderly, and the entire community.